Before going into the water:

 • Storage; If you are not using your SeaDoo, follow our steps to Winterize.

 Winterize the SeaDoo:

 • Start your SeaDoo; Spray lots of fog oil into the intake until the exhaust becomes very smoky, approximately 30 seconds.
 Make sure not to over heat motor, but heavy on fog oil is best.

 • Pull Spark Plugs; Spray fog oil into each cylinder head for 15 seconds, then turn the motor for a quick second only to move the pistons up and down spreading the oil.
 Put plugs back in.

 • Flush out Cooling System and hoses with water, then add anti freeze back to the cooling system.
 Water freezing inside the SeaDoo engine block can crack the cylinders and destroy your SeaDoo.

-• Pull Battery out and slow charge at 2-amps every month until the first SeaDoo ride of the season.
+• Pull Battery out and put on slow charge of 2-amps every month until the first ride of the season.

-• Fuel Stabilizer, add 2-caps of fuel stabilizer to the gas tank, ie much less than suggested on the container.
+• Fuel Stabilizer; Add 2-caps of fuel stabilizer to the gas tank, ie less than suggested on the container.

 Click here to see Lake Ozark SeaDoo Winterization service.

 Westside Powersports OEM Used Seadoo Parts, MPEMs.
 All rights reserved 2004.